JustinSu77/Test/README.md

 ### Accessing a key that does not exist

-The following code will demonstrate what will returned as the value for a key that does not exist for a map with strings as keys and floats as values.
+The following code will demonstrate what will be returned as the value for a key that does not exist for a map with strings as keys and floats as values.

 ```go
 package main